rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 the transport address of this candidate is an IP address and therefore distinct from the hostname transport address of the associated mDNS candidate, and as such MUST NOT be considered redundant per the guidance in {{RFC8445}}, Section 5.1.3.
-To avoid accidental IP address, this server-reflexive candidate MUST have its raddr field set to 0.0.0.0 and its rport field set to 0.
+To avoid accidental IP address disclosure, this server-reflexive candidate MUST have its raddr field set to "0.0.0.0"/"::" and its rport field set to "9", as discussed in {{ICESDP}}, Section 9.1.

 Once an address has been identified as public, the ICE agent MAY cache this information and omit mDNS protection for that address in future ICE gathering